cantaloupe-project/cantaloupe/README.md

 `getAvailableOutputFormats(SourceFormat)` methods.

-The list of supported source formats (source formats for which there are any output formats) for each processor is displayed at `/iiif`.
+The list of supported source formats (source formats for which there are any output formats) for each processor is displayed on the landing page, at `/iiif`.
 The list of output formats supported *for a given source format* is contained within the response to an information request.

-## ImageIoProcessor
+### ImageIoProcessor

 ImageIoProcessor uses the Java ImageIO framework to load and operate on BufferedImages.

-ImageIO, as its name implies, is simply an I/O interface that does not know anything about image formats, and therefore the list of formats supported by this processor varies depending on the libraries (jars) available in the classpath.
+ImageIO, as its name implies, is simply an I/O interface that does not care about image formats, and therefore the list of formats supported by this processor varies depending on the libraries (jars) available in the classpath.
 By default, it is minimal -- typically something like JPEG, GIF, and PNG.

 See the following links for some interesting possibilities: